 "It's a good thought."
 Leo nodded appreciatively at Ghyath.

-Khalil held up a hand in the air.
+Khalil raised a hand in the air.
 "I just spoke with one of our own inside the communications networks.
 He managed to create a small delay with the reboot to gain us a little more time.
 We need to make good use of it!"

-Ghyath threw his shoulders back as his features hardened.
+Ghyath threw his shoulders back and his features hardened.
 "We move now."

-The guides took their places at the front of the group to show them through another level that appeared to have more of an industrial use.
+The guides took their place at the front of the group to show them through another level that appeared to have an industrial use.
 The grey walls were set off by glowing numbers and characters that appeared luminous in the low overhead lighting.